How to Hire a Shopify Google Ads Expert in 2026 (and What They Should Actually Deliver)

 This is not a slight on the experts.
 It is a structural problem with how the Google Ads expert market works in 2026.
 Most "experts" came up running search campaigns in 2019, learned Performance Max in 2022, and have never touched the Shopify-specific work that accounts for half the lift on a modern ecom account.

-After running 180+ Shopify stores on Google Ads across jewelry, fashion, home decor, dropshipping, beauty, and furniture, we have a clear pattern of what an actual Shopify Google Ads expert delivers - and the five questions that filter the recycled experts from the real ones.
+After running 180+ Shopify stores on Google Ads across jewelry, fashion, home decor, dropshipping, beauty, and furniture, we have a clear pattern of what an actual Shopify Google Ads expert delivers, and the five questions that filter the recycled experts from the real ones.

 Shopify stores